History of American Recipes and Homecooking

 Unfortunately, because American recipes use cups instead of grams and sometimes product sizes, it is difficult to translate and use American home cooking recipes in the UK.
+However, the spirit of home cooking is universal.

 How many recipes have you read on the Internet or Pinterest that refer to a “stick of butter” or a “package of cream cheese”?
 A half-cup of walnuts is 50g, half cup of butter is 75g and a half cup of milk is about 100ml plus a half cup measuring cup in the UK is not the same as an American half cup measuring cup.
 Confusing indeed!